sogaiu/janet-pegdoc/README.md

 Tool for doc lookups, usages, and quizzes of [Janet's PEG specials](https://janet-lang.org/docs/peg.html).

-`pdoc` manifests itself as a macro as well as a command line tool.
+`pdoc` manifests itself as a command line tool as well as a macro.

 ## Installation